josdejong/mathjs/docs/reference/functions/std.md

 Compute the standard deviation of a matrix or a  list with values.
 The standard deviations is defined as the square root of the variance:
 `std(A) = sqrt(var(A))`.
-In case of a (multi dimensional) array or matrix, the standard deviation will be calculated over all elements by default.
-It is also possible to calculate the standard deviation along a specified axis by added the axis as the final argument of the function.
+In case of a (multi dimensional) array or matrix, the standard deviation over all elements will be calculated by default, unless an axis is specified in which case the standard deviation will be computed along that axis.

 Optionally, the type of normalization can be specified as second parameter.
 The parameter `normalization` can be one of the following values: